Unboxed-Software/solana-course/content/advance-solana-mobile.md

 ### 2. Create the app scaffold

-We'll be using Expo to build and run our app.
-However, since the `@solana-mobile/mobile-wallet-adapter-protocol` package includes native code, we need to make some minor modifications to the traditional Expo build command.
-We'll be using the [method described in the Solana mobile docs](https://docs.solanamobile.com/react-native/expo#running-the-app).
+Since the `@solana-mobile/mobile-wallet-adapter-protocol` package includes native code, we need to make some minor modifications to the traditional Expo build command.
+We'll be using a [method described in the Solana mobile docs](https://docs.solanamobile.com/react-native/expo#running-the-app) to do this.

-We’ll first build the app, and then separately run our development client.
+First, we'll build the app, and then separately run our development client.
 You can do this locally or use an Expo account to have them build it for you.
 We will be using the local option.
 Feel free to [follow Solana Mobile’s guide](https://docs.solanamobile.com/react-native/expo#local-vs-eas-builds) if you want to have Expo build the app for you.

 Let’s create our app with the following:
 `npx create-expo-app -t expo-template-blank-typescript solana-expo`